-A student who is dropped from a course due to non-attendance in the first session should consult with his/her advisor and program director to determine needed changes to course schedule.
+A student who is dropped from a course due to non-attendance in the first session should consult with his/her academic advisor to determine needed changes to course schedule.
 Depending on the degree program, every effort will be made to ensure that students remain on track with their cohort.
 Nursing programs use lock-step cohorts, so students in these programs should consult with their academic advisor before requesting any changes to their course schedules.